dunglas/mercure/spec/mercure.md

 If the publisher or the subscriber is a web browser, it **SHOULD** send a cookie called `mercureAuthorization` containing the JWS when connecting to the hub.

-Whenever possible, the `mercureAuthorization` cookie **SHOULD** be set during the discovery to improve the overall security.
+Whenever possible, the `mercureAuthorization` cookie **SHOULD** be set during discovery (see (#discovery)) to improve the overall security.
 Consequently, if the cookie is set during the discovery, both the publisher and the hub have to share the same second level domain.
 The `Domain` attribute **MAY** be used to allow the publisher and the hub to use different subdomains.
 See (#discovery).

 The cookie **SHOULD** have the `Secure`, `HttpOnly` and `SameSite` attributes set.
 The cookie's `Path` attribute **SHOULD** also be set to the hub's URL.
 See (#security-considerations).